catastrxphic/catastrxphic/README.md

 # 💫 About Me:
-<br>💻 A better understanding of Data Structures and Algorithms<br>👩‍💻 I am interested in FullStack, Machine Learning, and Artificial Intelligence<br>🤝 I am looking to enhance my skills and coding practices<br>🌱 I am currently a junior majoring in Computer Science at FIU and a Google Scholar<br>⚡ Fun fact: I love language learning and am passionate about content creation.
+<br>💻 Aiming for: better understanding of Data Structures and Algorithms<br>👩‍💻 Interested in:   FullStack, Machine Learning, and Artificial Intelligence<br>🤝 Looking for:   enhancing skills and coding practices<br>🌱 Currently:   junior majoring in Computer Science at FIU and a Google Scholar<br>⚡ Fun fact:   I love language learning and am passionate about content creation.

 ## 🌐 Socials: